AP Explains: What happens in a partial government shutdown

 But hundreds of thousands of federal workers will be forced off the job, and some services will go dark.

-The Washington Monument and many other iconic park service attractions would close, as would museums along the National Mall.
+In the past, the vast majority of national parks were closed to visitors and campers, but beginning with the last government shutdown, in January, the Interior Department has tried to make parks as accessible as possible despite bare-bones staffing levels.
+Some are staying open thanks to funding from states and charitable groups.

-In the past, the vast majority of national parks were closed to visitors and campers, but during the last government shutdown, in January, the Interior Department tried to make parks as accessible as possible despite bare-bones staffing levels.
+In Washington, the museums along the National Mall will remain open at least through Jan.
+1, but Smithsonian officials said they will reevaluate the situation if the shutdown continues into the new year.
+The Washington Monument is closed for repairs.

-A notice from the National Park Service said the Statue of Liberty and Ellis Island were open, thanks to funding from New York state.
-It's the third time in five years the state has kept the Statue of Liberty and Ellis Island open during a federal shutdown.
-And Acadia National Park in Maine is going to "remain as accessible as possible," the park said in a statement.
+Arizona and Utah officials put in place plans to keep open Grand Canyon, Zion, Arches and Bryce Canyon and Zion national parks.

 FEDERAL WORKERS STILL GET PAID — EVENTUALLY

-While they can be kept on the job, federal workers can't get paid for days worked while there is a lapse in funding.
+While they can be kept on the job, federal workers won't be paid for days worked during the lapse in funding.
 In the past, however, they have been repaid retroactively even if they were ordered to stay home.
+White House officials said that would be the case again.

 The Senate already has passed legislation ensuring that workers will receive back pay.
 The House seems sure to follow suit.

-Federal employees already were granted an extra day of vacation on Monday, Christmas Eve, thanks to an executive order that Trump signed this past week.
+Federal employees already were granted an extra day of vacation on Monday, Christmas Eve, under an executive order Trump signed this past week.

 Federal workers are exempted from furloughs if their jobs are national security-related or if they perform essential activities that "protect life and property."

-According to a report by Democrats on the Senate Appropriations Committee, more than 420,000 federal employees deemed essential would continue to work without pay during a partial shutdown, including about 41,000 law enforcement and corrections officers and nearly 150,000 Homeland Security employees.
+According to a report by Democrats on the Senate Appropriations Committee, more than 420,000 federal employees deemed essential will continue to work without pay, including about 41,000 law enforcement and corrections officers.
+The Homeland Security employees who will keep working include about 150,000 from the Coast Guard, TSA and Customs and Border Protection.

-More than 380,000 employees will be furloughed — including nearly all of NASA and Housing and Urban Development and 41,000 Commerce Department employees.
-About 16,000 National Park Service employees — 80 percent of the agency's workforce — will be furloughed, and many parks will close.
-Some parks already are closed for the winter.
+More than 380,000 employees will be furloughed — including nearly all from NASA and Housing and Urban Development and 41,000 from the Commerce Department.
+About 16,000 National Park Service employees — 80 percent of the agency's workforce — will be furloughed.

-Among those set to be furloughed: 52,000 staffers at the Internal Revenue Service, slowing analysis and collection of hundreds of thousands of tax returns and audits.
+Also among those who will furloughed: 52,000 staffers at the Internal Revenue Service, slowing analysis and collection of hundreds of thousands of tax returns and audits.

 SHUTDOWNS HAPPEN